 If you're looking for more soup ideas, check out this homemade tomato soup recipe.
 It has a nice robust flavor because of the addition of the curry spices.
 I also have these hearty soup recipes, chicken soups and stews, and this easy one-pot Italian pasta soup.

 What's your favorite soup or stew?
 Let me know so I can try to make it, too.
+And don't forget something sweet to end the meal.
+Choose something from these Italian dessert recipes.

 More Delicious Soup Recipes